On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: The Markov Chain Monte Carlo Method

-The algorithm~\cite{Metropolis1953} of Monte Carlo method using Markov chain for solving the general integral~\eqref{eq:<A>=} can be summarized as follows: \begin{enumerate} \item Initialization of configuration; \item For each cycle: \begin{enumerate}[(a)] \item Apply trial move algorithm; \item Apply acceptance criterion; \end{enumerate} \item Sample the system at regular intervals; \item Stop after getting sufficient samples for analysis. \end{enumerate} The initial configuration can be selected randomly from within the domain $\Omega_x$ of the definition of the configuration space.
-The Markov chain is generated by randomly modifying the current configuration $x$ into $x'$ using the trial move algorithm.
+The algorithm of MCMC method~\cite{Metropolis1953} for solving the general integral~\eqref{eq:<A>=} can be summarized as follows: \begin{enumerate} \item Initialization of configuration $\vec X$; \item For each cycle: \begin{enumerate} \item Apply trial move changing $\vec X$ to $\vec X^\prime$; \item Apply acceptance criterion to the new $\vec X^\prime$; \end{enumerate} \item Sample the system at regular intervals (after every $d$ cycles); \item Stop after getting sufficient samples for analysis. \end{enumerate} The initial configuration can be selected randomly from within the domain $\Omega_{\vec X}$ of the definition of the configuration space.
+The Markov chain is generated by randomly modifying the current configuration $\vec X$ into $\vec X^\prime$ using the trial move algorithm.

 The algorithm outlined in steps~\ref{step1} to~\ref{step4} should satisfy the ergodicity and time-reversal conditions.
-The ergodicity condition requires that from the current configuration $x$ it is possible to visit any $x'\in\Omega_x$ by a limited number of trial moves.
-The time-reversal condition requires that the probability for the system to change back to its previous state is larger than zero.
-The probability density of the trial move event $(x\rightarrow x')$ is denoted by $\alpha(x\to x')$.
-The algorithm can be simplified significantly by using the symmetric condition that the probability of the trial move from $x$ to $x'$ is equal to the probability of the reverse move, that is, $\alpha(x\to x')=\alpha(x'\to x)$.
-Any configuration generated in step~\ref{step2a} will be accepted or rejected in step~\ref{step2b} based on the following acceptance criterion: the new configuration $x'$ is accepted if $Rf$ (random number distributed uniformly inside [0, 1]) is less than or rejected otherwise.
-This means that the acceptance probability equals to This selection for the acceptance probability is based on the detailed balance condition for equilibrium state that can be stated as and also on the fact that We note that the detailed balance condition is a sufficient but not a necessary requirement and that in~\cite{Manousiouthakis1999} it was shown that the weaker balance condition is a sufficient requirement.
+The ergodicity condition requires that from the current configuration $\vec X$ it is possible to visit any $\vec X^\prime\in\Omega_{\vec X}$ by a limited number of trial moves.
+The time-reversal condition requires that the probability for the current configuration to change back to its previous state is larger than zero.
+The probability density of the trial move event $(\vec X\to \vec X^\prime)$ is denoted by $\alpha(\vec X\to \vec X^\prime)$.
+Any new configuration $\vec X^\prime$ generated in step~\ref{step2a} will be accepted or rejected in step~\ref{step2b} based on the following acceptance criterion: $\vec X^\prime$ is accepted if the random number distributed uniformly inside [0,1], $Rf$, is less than or rejected otherwise.
+This means that the acceptance probability is equal to This selection for the acceptance probability is based on the detailed balance condition for the equilibrium state, which can be stated as and also on the fact that The algorithm can be simplified significantly by using symmetric trial moves such that the probability density of the trial move from $\vec X$ to $\vec X^\prime$ is equal to the probability density of the reverse move, that is, $\alpha(\vec X\to \vec X^\prime)=\alpha(\vec X^\prime\to \vec X)$.
+The detailed balance condition is a sufficient but not a necessary requirement, while in~\cite{Manousiouthakis1999} the weaker ``balance condition'' was shown to be a necessary and sufficient requirement.